Ready to explore Johnston Canyon? Here's everything you need to know before you go!

 The trail's popularity means you'll rarely hike alone, which provides both social opportunities and additional safety through numbers.
 However, this also means the experience feels less wilderness-like than more remote Rockies destinations.
 The trade-off is excellent trail maintenance, clear signage, and emergency access if needed.

-Families will find the initial sections particularly welcoming, as the well-maintained trail surface and safety railings make it suitable for children who are comfortable with moderate distances.
-The dramatic scenery holds young hikers' attention, while the option to turn around at either waterfall prevents the journey from becoming overwhelming.
-For those continuing to the Ink Pots, expect a more demanding day that requires proper preparation, adequate water, and realistic assessment of your group's abilities.
+Families will find Johnston Canyon particularly welcoming, as the well-maintained trail surface and safety railings make it suitable for children who are comfortable with moderate distances.
+The dramatic scenery holds young hikers' attention, while the relatively short distances to major features prevent the journey from becoming overwhelming for smaller legs.

 Ready to go?